SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 ..
 This heading is here to make code folding easier.
    That way the commented-out bits below have a place to belong when viewing this chapter in outline form.

+COMPARING OPAQUE RETURN TYPES AND GENERIC PARAMETERS

+With a generic, like ``max(_:_:)``, the code that calls the function chooses a type ``T`` and the code inside the function interacts with the values of that type by calling APIs that are defined by the protocols that it's known to adopt (in this case, ``Comparable``).
+In contrast,
+with an opaque return type,
+those roles are reversed.
+The code inside the function chooses a type and the code that called the function interacts with the function's return type by calling APIs defined by the protocols it adopts.

 ..
 NARRATIVE